initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 ### createSelector functions

-NgRx provides `createSelector`  function to create selectors.
+NgRx provides [createSelector](https://ngrx.io/api/store/createSelector) function to create selectors.
 It keeps track of last arguments in which the selector functions were invoked.
 If the arguments remain same, it simply returns the last result without doing the computation again.
 This provides performance benefits for selectors where computation of state is expensive.

- `createSelector` function takes up to **8** selector functions and a projector function.  the return value of all the selectors gets passed to projector function.
+ `createSelector` function takes up to **8** selector functions and a projector function.
+The return value of all the selectors gets passed to projector function.

 > *Imagine a table structure with rows and columns. **Selector**  function will select a specific **row** and the **projector** function will return the specific **column** from the selected **row**.*

+We can use createSelector function to return a complete feature state or slice of it using projector function.

-#### select single peice of state
+#### Select a Single piece of state

-let us  use `createSelector `function to return the `users` from `profileFeatureState`
+Let's  use `createSelector `function to return the `users` from `profileFeatureState`

 ```typescript
 //profile selector.